 What can I say?
 We LOVE volunteers helping out at our farm.
 There are simply never enough hours in a day to do everything that needs to be done plus those things we would like to do on our farm.

-As just a few past examples, we have welcomed the Clinical Nutrition Department from St. Joseph Mercy Hospital in Ann Arbor, a class from Madonna College covering the environment, food, and health, MSU’s Student Food & Nutrition Club, an individual needing to contribute volunteer hours for completion of the Washtenaw Community College Organic Certification, students fulfilling service hours for their high school, undergraduate students from the University of Michigan, many (thank you!) of our garlic customers, many (thank you!) friends, plus many dietetic interns from local programs and around the country.
+As just a few past examples, we have welcomed the Clinical Nutrition Department from St. Joseph Mercy Hospital in Ann Arbor, a class from Madonna College covering the environment, food, and health, MSU’s Student Food & Nutrition Club, an individual needing to contribute volunteer hours for completion of the Washtenaw Community College Organic Certification, students fulfilling service hours for their high school, undergraduate students from the University of Michigan, many of our garlic customers, many friends, plus many dietetic interns from local programs and around the country.
 Thank you to ALL!

 We truly appreciate any help.
 We’re serious!
 Here are a few examples of how we put your hands, strong backs, and flexible knees to work:

 - Harvesting garlic